nishigandhap/PetandStoreApi/README.md

 # Project regarding CRUD operations and E2E test

 Tested and confirmed the functionality of the API endpoints for both Pet and Store features.
+Additionally, the Allure report was also generated.

 ## Table of Contents